COLR — Color Table

 The base glyph records are sorted by glyph id.
 It is assumed that a binary search can be used to efficiently access the glyph IDs that have color values.
 Any use scenario that attempts to map glyphs to character codes must be aware of the mapping done by the COLR table.

 |uint16||glyphID||Glyph ID of reference glyph.
 This glyph is for reference only and is not rendered for color.|

 |uint16||firstLayerIndex||Index (from beginning of the Layer Records) to the layer record.
 There will be numLayers consecutive entries for this base glyph.|

 |uint16||numLayers||Number of color layers associated with this glyph.|

-The selection of color palette to be used for a given layer record is the responsibility of a higher-level client.
-With CPAL version 0 – the palette selection needs to be made based on the information distributed with a font.
+The selection of color palette to be used for a given layer record is the responsibility of the application.
+With CPAL version 0, the palette selection needs to be made based on the information distributed with a font.
 CPAL version 1 offers user-selectable color palettes based on a textual descriptions of palette entries and palette labels.